Entertainment Under the Stars

 “I’ve come to the Starlite ever since I can remember.
 It’s always been a really family-oriented place,” said Samantha, Christiansburg local.
 “Back when I was little, there used to be a whole group of kids and we’d always play football and stuff.
 It’s a really good environment to be in.”

-The drive-in has never encountered any difficulties with the surrounding community until recently.
+Recently though, noise complaints have put a strain on the drive-in’s relationship with the community.
 Surrounding neighborhoods and the Christiansburg Town Council have voiced complaints with the noise coming from the theatre late at night.
-This has drawn attention to the business and the effects of this are still unknown.
+This is the first fracture in goodwill over the theatre’s sixty-six year history.
+While these concerns have drawn attention to the space, the effects on business have yet to be known.

-“There’s a little short film made about this place where they are talking about the sound issues,” said Kelly Fleming, customer.
-“I really wanted to come out and support this institution, hoping that it stays around for a while because it is pretty cool that we have a drive-in movie theatre here in Christiansburg.”
+“I really wanted to come out and support this institution, hoping that it stays around for a while because it is pretty cool that we have a drive-in movie theatre here in Christiansburg,” said Kelly Fleming, customer.

 Tickets are $6 for adults and $4 for children under 12.